 All redundancies must be objectively justified.
 It will not normally be considered an objective basis to make permanent employees redundant and then replace them with self-employed contractors (such as freelancers), unless it is necessary to ensure that the business remains a going concern.
-Special redundancy protection applies in the event of illness, military service and during and after pregnancy.
+Special redundancy protection applies in the event of illness, military service, during pregnancy and after pregnancy or adoption.

 Period of notice

 The period of notice is linked to the length of time that the employee has been employed and the age of the employee concerned.
 The period of notice is normally determined in whole calendar months commencing on the first day of the month after the month in which the redundancy notice is issued.
 The rules concerning period of notice also apply to temporary employees.

 |Age of employee/Duration of employment||Under 50||50 – 54||55 – 59||Over 60|

 |Employed for less than 5 years||1 month||1 month||1 month||1 month|

 |Employed for more than 5 years||2 months||2 months||2 months||2 months|

 |Employed for more than 10 years||3 months||4 months*||5 months*||6 months*|